Sine Hovesen

-Sine Hovesen (born 19 August 1987) is a Danish football midfielder.
-She plays for Fortuna Hjørring in the Elitedivisionen.
+Sine Hovesen (born 19 August 1987) is a Danish former footballer who played as a midfielder.

 Club career

 She played for Fortuna Hjørring since 2007.

 International career

 Hovesen made her senior Denmark debut at the 2008 Algarve Cup, in a 1–0 win over Germany.
 She was called up to be part of the national team for the UEFA Women's Euro 2013.